facebookresearch/spdl/docs/source/getting_started/stages.rst

 Preprocessing is where a variety of operations are applied to the items passed from the previous stages.

-You can define processing stage by passing a operator to either :py:meth:`~PipelineBuilder.pipe` or :py:meth:`~PipelineBuilder.aggregate` methods.
+You can define processing stage by passing an operator function (callable) to either :py:meth:`~PipelineBuilder.pipe` or :py:meth:`~PipelineBuilder.aggregate` methods.

-The requirement for the operator is that it must be an async function (callable) that takes one argument†.
+The operator can be either async function or synchronous function.
+Either way, the operator must take exactly one argument†, which is an output from the earlier stage.

 .. note::